How to Install Wike on Fedora

 After removing Wike, clean up unused Flatpak dependencies like shared runtimes and libraries that other applications don’t need:

 Preview what will be removed before proceeding.
-This shows which runtimes and extensions are no longer needed by any installed application:
+This command shows which runtimes and extensions no installed application still needs:

 flatpak uninstall --unused --dry-run